shutingrz/bind9/doc/arm/reference.rst

-   If this option is set to its default value of ``maintain`` in a zone of type ``master`` which is DNSSEC-signed and configured to allow dynamic updates (see :ref:`dynamic_update_policies`), and if ``named`` has access to the private signing key(s) for the zone, then ``named`` will automatically sign all new or changed records and maintain signatures for the zone by regenerating RRSIG records whenever they approach their expiration date.
+   If this option is set to its default value of ``maintain`` in a zone of type ``master`` which is DNSSEC-signed and configured to allow dynamic updates (see :ref:`dynamic_update_policies`), and if ``named`` has access to the private signing key(s) for the zone, then ``named`` automatically signs all new or changed records and maintains signatures for the zone by regenerating RRSIG records whenever they approach their expiration date.

-   If the option is changed to ``no-resign``, then ``named`` will sign all new or changed records, but scheduled maintenance of signatures is disabled.
+   If the option is changed to ``no-resign``, then ``named`` signs all new or changed records, but scheduled maintenance of signatures is disabled.

-   With either of these settings, ``named`` will reject updates to a DNSSEC-signed zone when the signing keys are inactive or unavailable to ``named``.
+   With either of these settings, ``named`` rejects updates to a DNSSEC-signed zone when the signing keys are inactive or unavailable to ``named``.
 (A planned third option, ``external``, will disable all automatic signing and allow DNSSEC data to be submitted into a zone via dynamic update; this is not yet implemented.)

 ``nta-lifetime``
-   Species the default lifetime, in seconds, that will be used for negative trust anchors added via ``rndc nta``.
+   This specifies the default lifetime, in seconds, for negative trust anchors added via ``rndc nta``.

-   A negative trust anchor selectively disables DNSSEC validation for zones that are known to be failing because of misconfiguration rather than an attack.
-When data to be validated is at or below an active NTA (and above any other configured trust anchors), ``named`` will abort the DNSSEC validation process and treat the data as insecure rather than bogus.
-This continues until the NTA's lifetime is elapsed.
+   A negative trust anchor selectively disables DNSSEC validation for zones that are known to be failing because of misconfiguration, rather than an attack.
+When data to be validated is at or below an active NTA (and above any other configured trust anchors), ``named`` aborts the DNSSEC validation process and treats the data as insecure rather than bogus.
+This continues until the NTA's lifetime has elapsed.
 NTAs persist across ``named`` restarts.

-   For convenience, TTL-style time unit suffixes can be used to specify the NTA lifetime in seconds, minutes or hours.
+   For convenience, TTL-style time unit suffixes can be used to specify the NTA lifetime in seconds, minutes, or hours.
 It also accepts ISO 8601 duration formats.

-   ``nta-lifetime`` defaults to one hour.
-It cannot exceed one week.
+   ``nta-lifetime`` defaults to one hour; it cannot exceed one week.

 ``nta-recheck``
-   Species how often to check whether negative trust anchors added via ``rndc nta`` are still necessary.
+   This specifies how often to check whether negative trust anchors added via ``rndc nta`` are still necessary.

    A negative trust anchor is normally used when a domain has stopped validating due to operator error; it temporarily disables DNSSEC validation for that domain.
-In the interest of ensuring that DNSSEC validation is turned back on as soon as possible, ``named`` will periodically send a query to the domain, ignoring negative trust anchors, to find out whether it can now be validated.
+In the interest of ensuring that DNSSEC validation is turned back on as soon as possible, ``named`` periodically sends a query to the domain, ignoring negative trust anchors, to find out whether it can now be validated.
 If so, the negative trust anchor is allowed to expire early.